HebaMak/Courier4Me/README.md

 * The app consists of some pages and components:
   * Home page: which displays the app features
     - directs the user to the request page to make a request if the user has an account or to login page if not
-    - directs the user to account if the user has an account or to login page if not
+    - directs the user to the account page if the user has an account or to login page if not

   [![Header](https://res.cloudinary.com/hapiii/image/upload/v1676582784/HYF/graduation%20project/qfta79auc51flykullwn.png)](https://some-url.dev/)